-• Ministry of Mines and Energy, Bogota.
+Ministry of Mines and Energy, Bogota.

-- Colombia joined the OECD in April 2020.
+Colombia joined the OECD in April 2020.
 Consequently, from the April 2021 edition it is included in the Coal Information data service.
-Prior to that, data for Colombia was included in the IEA World Energy Statistics data service. - Colombia submitted the coal annual questionnaire with data for 2019.
-Historical revisions were not provided and some breaks in the time series can appear for 2018/2019. - Anthracite data starts in 2019.
-Only data for the supply side is available.
-Data to complete the time series could be completed in further editions. - The balances for blast furnace gas and coke oven gas have been estimated by the IEA Secretariat, as well as the input of coke oven coke to blast furnaces (Transformation).
+Prior to that, data for Colombia was included in the IEA World Energy Statistics data service.

+Historical revisions were not provided and some breaks in the time series can appear for 2018/2019.

+Coking coal production was estimated by the IEA Secretariat for the data year 2020.

-• Data for non-energy use is not currently available.
+Data for non-energy use is not currently available.